warestack/cc/Class-8/README.md

 With ZeroMQ, socket type `PUSH` and `PULL` are used for components that push data and components that pull data, respectively.

-## Further Reading

-For further information and for information on other communication patterns supported by ZeroMQ, please refer to the ZeroMQ socket API documentation at https://zeromq.org/socket-api/.

 ## :rotating_light: Important Note :rotating_light:

 Working with Sockets can be tricky.
 Once a socket is allocated/bound to a particular port, for a particular purpose, the port cannot be simultaneously used for another purpose.
 When running your code, if you do not explicitly destroy the connection context and close the sockets in use, or if you do not stop a running program that has established a socket connection, the port associated with the socket is unlikely to be released.
 If you subsequently run another program that attempts to establish a socket on the same port, this may fail and crash the program or your program may appear to run but will not exhibit the expected behaviour.
 For example, its clients may fail to establish a connection to it.